Chapter 24 BWV 89 Was soll ich aus dir machen, Ephraim?

 The twenty-third cantata of the cycle for the twenty-second Sunday after Trinity.

 It is, perhaps, unsurprising that Bach temporarily abandoned the practice of beginning with extended choruses following C 109.
 C 89 heads a quartet of cantatas which commence with arias and dispense entirely with choruses except for the closing chorales.
 It has often been suggested that this was to give the young musicians a break between those parts of the church year when they were required to be particularly active.
 This may have been a factor but so too may have been Bach′s desire to temporarily lift the load from his own shoulders or even just a determination to present as varied as possible a musical diet to the parishioners.

-Whatever the reasons, it remains the case that Cs 89, 163, 60 and 90 are all of the chamber cantata type each requiring only about a dozen players to perform.
+Whatever the reasons, it remains the case that Cs 89, 163, 60 and 90 are all of the chamber cantata type, each requiring only about a dozen players to perform.
 The concluding chorales were almost certainly performed by just four singers, all or most of whom would have had solo roles earlier in the works.
-C89, for example, contains recitatives and arias for all voices except the tenor so he would have been the only additional vocalist to be recruited.
+C89, for example, contains recitatives and arias for all voices except the tenor so he would have been the only additional vocalist to be recruited for the chorale.